Thermographic Surveys & Thermal Imaging Testing in Peterborough, Milton Keynes, Bedfordshire and Cambridgeshire

-What is Thermography Testing?
+What is Thermography Inspection?

-Electrical circuits and components often fail because of fatigue, defective components, contamination, loose connections, maybe even poor workmanship.
-Failing components have one feature in common, they will always experience a rise in temperature or create a ‘hot spot’ prior to failure.
+Electrical circuits and components often fail because of fatigue, defective components, contamination, loose connections, or maybe even poor workmanship.
+Failing components have one feature in common, that they will always experience a rise in temperature or create a ‘hot spot’ prior to failure.
 Using infrared thermal imaging cameras will allow us to quickly identify problems before components fail.

 What Is Involved?